-Notes to the Financial Statements (continued)
+4. Financial Risk Management (continued)

 The Association's risk can arise from:

 - fluctuations in the timing, frequency and severity of claims and claims settlements relative to expectations; - unexpected claims arising from a single source; - inaccurate pricing of risks when underwritten; - inadequate external reinsurance protection; - inadequate reserves.